 - On-campus: On-campus part-time job postings and advertisements are generally easy to find on notice boards, or on the official website of the Canadian university.
-Join a student club or committee, volunteer, attend information sessions, webinars, and other activities on campus for an efficient job hunt.
+Furthermore, join a student club or committee, volunteer, attend information sessions, webinars, and other activities on campus for an efficient job hunt.

 - Off-campus: Many international students ask if it is feasible to obtain part-time work in Canada away from school.
-It is feasible if you have access to the industry you wish to enter.
-Try to expand your company network and create contacts with leaders or individuals who can assist you.
+Of course, it is feasible if you have access to the industry you wish to enter.
+Hence one should try to expand your company network and create contacts with leaders or individuals who can assist you.

 Top Cities in Canada to Study and Work